Marcin-sys/Bookstore/README.md

-# Księgarnia Online 📖
+# Online Bookstore 📖
-Opis projektu
-Ten projekt to aplikacja webowa księgarni online, która umożliwia użytkownikom przeglądanie, dodawanie i kupowanie książek.
-Aplikacja została zbudowana przy użyciu Spring Framework i Hibernate, z frontendem i backendem napisanym w Javie.
-Projekt wykorzystuje REST API do komunikacji między frontendem a backendem.
+Project Description
+This project is an online bookstore web application that allows users to browse, add, and purchase books.
+The application was built using the Spring Framework and Hibernate, with frontend and backend written in Java.
+The project uses REST API for communication between the frontend and backend.

-## Funkcjonalności 👍
+## Features  👍

-- Przeglądanie katalogu książek
-- Dodawanie nowych książek do katalogu
+- Browsing book catalog
+- Adding new books to the catalog
-- Kupowanie książek
+- Purchasing books
-- Zarządzanie koszykiem zakupów
-- Panel administracyjny do zarządzania książkami i zamówieniami
+- Managing shopping cart
+- Admin panel for managing books and orders

-## Technologie 🚀
+## Technologies  🚀

 - Java
 - Spring Framework
 - Hibernate
 - REST API
 - HTML/CSS/JavaScript (Frontend)
-- JUnit i Mockito (Testy)
+- JUnit and Mockito (Testing)
-- Maven (Zarządzanie zależnościami)
+- Maven (Dependency  Management)

-## Struktura projektu 📽️
+## Project Structure 📽️
-Copyksięgarnia-online/
+bookstore-online/
 │
 ├── src/
 │   ├── main/